foundry-rs/book/src/tutorials/foundry-docker.md

 $ docker build --no-cache --progress=plain .
 ```

-Now, what happens if one of our tests fail?
-Modify `src/test/NFT.t.sol` as you please to make one of the tests fail.
+Now, what happens if one of our tests fails?
+Modify `src/test/NFT.t.sol` as you please to make one of the tests fails.
 Try to build image again.

 ```sh
 $ docker build --no-cache --progress=plain .